16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum Harlequin

-If there is a rare houseplant you have ever heard rumors about, with its tremendous mystery and striking aesthetic, it should be the Harlequin pothos.
+If there is a rare houseplant you have ever heard rumours about, with its tremendous mystery and striking aesthetic, it should be the Harlequin Pothos.
+Some enthusiasts even consider it not a distinct cultivar but a branch of Manjula pothos because they are greatly similar in their two-toned appearance.

 What Is The Rarest Type of Pothos?

 Harlequin is the rarest pothos that has just been heard about rather than owned.
-However, it is still greatly sought-after due to its striking beauty that none of the other pothos provides.
+However, it is still greatly sought-after due to its striking beauty, which none of the other pothos provide.

 What Is The Most Common Type of Pothos?

-They are also known as Devil’s Ivy because they have a resilient nature towards the environment and are “hard to die” like the devil.
+They are also known as Devil’s Ivy because they have a resilient nature towards the environment and are “hard to die” like the Devil.
+Based on their common problems, you can treat your Pothos since they are low-maintenance and have most issues like other Pothos species.
 So you can probably grow one beautiful plant and care for it easily.

 How Do I Know What Kind of Pothos I Have?